-All J1 and J2 holders are required to carry sufficient medical insurance which meets the minimum J1 J2 visa health insurance requirements set by the U.S. Department of State.
+All J1 and J2 visa holders are required to carry sufficient medical insurance which meets the minimum J1 and J2 health insurance requirements set by the U.S. Department of State.

 What is a J1 Visa?